 Comparing Bounce Rate in UA vs. GA4

 The bounce rate in GA4 is quite different from the bounce rate in UA.
 In UA, bounce rate has been the percentage of sessions that contain a single page view on a website.
-In GA4, bounce rate is the percentage of sessions that were not considered engaged.
+In GA4, the bounce rate is the percentage of sessions that were not considered engaged.

 Other Metrics to Consider